raphxyz/native.alert/README.md

 -------------

 Use natives notifications box.
 Recive assynchrone response of your confirmation box or your promt box.
-Is so easy to use on a cordova or angularjs and ionic application.
+Is so easy to use on a Cordova applications.

 Requirements